mayer79/missRanger/README.md

 ## Overview

 {missRanger} is a **multivariate imputation algorithm** based on random forests.
 It is a fast alternative to the famous 'MissForest' algorithm (Stekhoven and Buehlmann, 2012), and uses the {ranger} package (Wright and Ziegler, 2017) to fit the random forests.
+Since version 2.6.0, out-of-sample application is possible.

 ## Installation